ZaeemT/polling-app/README.md

   cd polling-app
 ```

-Go to client-side of project
+Go to client-side of the project

 ```bash
   cd client